-To import planned drillholes, right-click on the Planned Drillholes folder and select Import Planned Drillholes.
+When importing planned drillholes, you can import them into a new group or into an existing group.
+To import planned drillholes, right-click on the Planned Drillholes folder or on a group and select Import Planned Drillholes.
 If the IDs in the file are already in the project, you will be prompted to resolve the conflict: